tobiipro/eslint-config-firecloud/typescript.md

 ## `interface` vs `type`

-Historically `type` was inferior to `interface`, but that is not the case today, although differences still exist.
+Historically `type` was inferior to `interface`, but that is not the case today.
+Differences still exist though.

 **The simple recommendation is to use `interface`, unless you cannot and you need `type`.**